carbon-language/carbon-lang/llvm/docs/LangRef.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This metadata disables all optional loop transformations unless explicitly instructed using other transformation metdata such as ``llvm.loop.unroll.enable``.
+This metadata disables all optional loop transformations unless explicitly instructed using other transformation metadata such as ``llvm.loop.unroll.enable``.
 That is, no heuristic will try to determine whether a transformation is profitable.
 The purpose is to avoid that the loop is transformed to a different loop before an explicitly requested